|

 BOULDER

-half of the Kalgoolie, Boulder twin city title.
+half of the Kalgoorlie, Boulder twin city title.
 The big sister that

 is.
-Kalgoolie is the next major town encounted when heading east
+Kalgoorlie is the next major town encounted when heading east

 towards Perth.
-The name Kalgoolie is derived from the Wangai word
+The name Kalgoorlie is derived from the Wangai word

 Karlkurla, meaning "place of the silky pears".

-its Broken Hill (NSW) its mining city comparator, Kalgoolie is a
+its Broken Hill (NSW) its mining city comparator, Kalgoorlie is a

 somewhat reckless young person’s place of ‘entertainment’.
 Boulder on